2021 Louisiana Tech Bulldogs football team

 The 2021 Louisiana Tech Bulldogs football team represented Louisiana Tech University in the 2021 NCAA Division I FBS football season.
 The Bulldogs played their home games at Joe Aillet Stadium in Ruston, Louisiana, and competed in the West Division of Conference USA (C-USA).
 They were led by ninth-year head coach Skip Holtz.

+Preseason

+Media poll

+The Bulldogs were predicted to finish third in the West Division.